Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

- chmod ug+x,o+r hello is script that adds execute permission to the owner,grou chmod a+x hello is a script that adds execution permission to the owner chmod 007 hello is  a script that sets the permission to a file
+ chmod ug+x,o+r hello is script that adds execute permission to the owner,grou chmod a+x hello is a script that adds execution permission to the owner chmod 007 hello is  a script that sets the permission to a file chmod 753 hello is  a script that displays the details of a file